 The ASC celebrates 15 years in the Blackfriars Playhouse.

-The Taming of the Shrew, The Rover, The White Devil, Every Man in His Humour, Mother Bombie, Hamlet, Doctor Faustus, Much Ado about Nothing, Wittenberg, Antony and Cleopatra, A Midsummer Night's Dream, The Winter's Tale, Shakespeare's Joan of Arc (Henry VI, Part One), The Twelve Dates of Christmas, The Santaland Diaries, A Christmas Carol
+The Taming of the Shrew, The Rover, The White Devil, Every Man in His Humour, Mother Bombie, Hamlet, Doctor Faustus, Much Ado about Nothing, Wittenberg, Antony and Cleopatra, A Midsummer Night's Dream, The Winter's Tale, Shakespeare's Joan of Arc (1 Henry VI), The Twelve Dates of Christmas, The Santaland Diaries, A Christmas Carol

 As You Like It; The Servant of Two Masters; Timon of Athens; Epicene, or the Silent Woman; The Maid's Tragedy; Othello; The Merry Wives of Windsor; 1 Henry IV; Macbeth; Cyrano de Bergerac; Comedy of Errors; Edward II; Pericles; The Twelve Dates of Christmas; The Santaland Diaries; A Christmas Carol